-What Is the W-8BEN-E?
+What Is the W-8BEN-E Form?
 A Guide for Non-US Small Businesses

-The W-8BEN-E is an IRS form used by foreign companies doing business in the U.S. Only corporations and partnerships need to use this form.
-Individuals and sole proprietors need to use the W-8BEN.
+The W-8BEN-E is an IRS form used by foreign companies doing business in the United States.
+Only corporations and partnerships need to file this form.
+Individuals and sole proprietors need to file the W-8BEN form.
 The W-8BEN-E form is used to confirm that a vendor is a foreign company and must be filled out before the vendor can be paid, according to the University of Washington.

 The W-8BEN-E is a form from the United State’s tax collection agency, the Internal Revenue Service (IRS).
-All foreign (non-U.S.) businesses that are receiving payment from an American company must fill out the W-8BEN-E.
+All foreign (non-U.S.) businesses that are receiving payment from an American company must fill out the W-8BEN-E form.

-The W-8BEN-E is used to prove that the company providing the services is indeed a foreign entity.
+The W-8BEN-E form is used to prove that the business providing the services is indeed a foreign entity.

 The W-8BEN-E is a new form that came about thanks to the The Foreign Account Tax Compliance Act (FATCA).

 FATCA came into place in 2010 so that the IRS could learn more about U.S. citizens who are earning income or investing via international, non-U.S. sources, according to Thomson Reuters.
 Its focus on cross-border tax compliance also extends to foreign entities doing business with U.S. clients.